Key takeaways:

 Cells accumulate damage and get replaced all the time, at all ages.
 It is just part of the way that the body works.
 The cells in your intestines turn over fairly quickly, with a cellular turnover rate of 2-6 days.
 Fat cells turnover every eight years.
 In contrast, most brain cells and heart cells are never replaced.[ref][ref]

 You don’t want too much cell death or out-of-control cellular growth.
-Cells dying, getting cleared out, and replaced need to all work in concert.
+Cells dying, getting cleared out, and replacing the need to all work in concert.

 Avoiding cancer: